ViktoriaMiroshnichenko/slow/README.md

 "Resembles" is often used when there is a visual or noticeable similarity between two things. f you're rebasing commits that have been pushed to a remote repository, you may need to force-push the changes:

-one more conflict
 Changes made:Improved Functionality:
-Moved the Fibonacci functions (fibRecursive and fibFast) inside a nested Slow class to better organize the code. resembles vs seem 98 7 f8f
+Moved the Fibonacci functions (fibRecursive and fibFast) inside a nested Slow class to better organize the code.

 "Seems" is used to express an opinion, impression, or perception, and it's not necessarily based on a direct visual or physical similarity.
 Metadata in the <head> section, including the document's character set, viewport settings, and a title.
 Basic styling using an internal <style> element. *766d8 dhjkah